-The Company recognized advances to certain related party members of zero and \$689 as of December 25, 2021 and December 26, 2020, respectively, related to payments of fees on behalf of the members in connection with the GA Acquisition.
-These advances are reported in advances to related parties within the Consolidated Balance Sheets.
-These advances were settled in August 2021 through a reduction of the tax distribution to members made in connection with the Reorganization Transactions discussed in Note 1.
-Additionally, the Company paid fees to certain members for consulting services provided to the Company.
-Related party consulting fees of \$117, \$200 and \$200 for the years ended December 25, 2021, December 26, 2020 and December 28, 2019, respectively, are included in selling, general, and administrative expenses in the Consolidated Statements of Operations.
+The Company paid fees to certain members for consulting services provided to the Company.
+Related party consulting fees of \$117 and \$200 for the years ended December 25, 2021 and December 26, 2020, respectively, are included in selling, general, and administrative expenses in the Consolidated Statements of Operations.
 The term of the consulting services agreement ended in August 2021.
+During the year ended December 31, 2022 there were no consulting fees paid to related parties.